NECI Training Outcomes

 Attract Top Vendors and Achieve Better Results

 In a competitive marketplace, suppliers and vendors choose whether to submit bids or proposals and at what price.
 If your organization develops a reputation for sloppy RFPs and unfair evaluation practices, suppliers will factor a risk premium into their pricing – or perhaps worse, not bid at all.
 If your organization relies heavily on sole and single sourcing strategies, you may be giving up valuable leverage and paying more for goods and services than necessary.
-Properly trained staff is alert to these issues and will be able to build solid vendor relationships while enhancing your organization’s reputation in a competitive market, ensuring the best value is received for funds expended.
+Properly trained staff are alert to these issues and will be able to build solid vendor relationships.
+In doing so, they’ll enhance your organization’s reputation in a competitive market, and ensure you get the best value for funds expended.

 If you are not satisfied with any NECI offering, we will provide a

 full and immediate refund.

 Attract and recruit more ambitious and motivated candidates by letting prospective employees know that you will invest in their growth and professional development.
 Lay out a structured approach to learning that keeps pace with their career path and provides increased efficiency at each level.
 Let current employees know that procurement and contract management is recognized as a critical skill area within your organization and is supported through specialized training.
 As you move into alternative service delivery, major outsourcing, public-private partnerships, and enhanced supply chain management, you are demanding more from your procurement and contract management specialists.
 Ensure that your employees receive the training to handle these challenges, so they can minimize risk for your organization and conduct their day to day procurement activities with more confidence.

 NECI’s course design and delivery techniques are rooted firmly in leading adult education practices.
 Different demographics learn and digest information in varying ways, so we use a number of methods to ensure each participant is getting maximum value from our training.
 NECI incorporates two fundamental objectives into all our training: